 Francis I, meanwhile, was held in Spain for several months during which time he was forced to sign the humiliating Treaty of Madrid and betrothed to Charles’s sister, Eleanor of Austria.
 In March 1526 he was allowed to return home, but he had to send his two sons to take his place in captivity.
 The remaining powers of Europe – England, France and the Vatican – were then aligned against Charles, fearing the power and breadth of the HRE.
 Spanish Katherine was no longer a useful diplomatic tool.

 Back home, Henry was not longer acting like a devoted husband even in public.
-On June 7, 1525 he elevated his bastard son, Henry Fitzroy, to the peerage as the Earl of Richmond – the same title that Henry’s father, Henry VII, had held, given to him in turn by his own father, Edmund Tudor.
+On June 7, 1525 he elevated his bastard son, Henry Fitzroy, to the peerage as the Duke of Richmond – Richmond being the title that Henry’s father, Henry VII, had held as an earldom, given to him in turn by his own father, Edmund Tudor.
 Not only that, he gave the young man precedence over all other English peers in the country, including his daughter.
 It seemed clear to many that Henry was at least considering legitimizing his son.